Understanding Medicare Insurance Options for Multiple Sclerosis

 Chasity A. is a paid employee of Teva Neuroscience, Inc.

-It can be overwhelming to prepare for annual insurance updates and changes.
+It’s that time of year again: open enrollment.
+Annual insurance updates and changes can be overwhelming.
 Get ahead of the process by learning more about Medicare and reading tips to keep yourself organized.
-Then see how Teva’s Benefit’s Specialists could help you understand coverage options for your COPAXONE® (glatiramer acetate injection).
+Then, see how Teva’s Benefits Specialists could help you understand coverage options for your COPAXONE® (glatiramer acetate injection).

 - Medicare Advantage (Part C) is a health plan offered by private insurance companies contracted and approved by Medicare and may also include prescription drug coverage (Part D).